Color Matching Popsicles – Educational Craft for Kids

 - Trace the cardboard on different colors of felt

 - Glue edges of 棒冰 shape leaving the bottom edge open

 Idea 1: Color matching popsicles fine motor activity

 For kids who are just learning colors for the first time, you may want to show them only up to 3 colors at a time.
-Introduce the colors and their names with the 3-period lesson as explained by the Montessori training blog here.
+Introduce the colors and their names and model naming and noticing colors.

 Idea 2: Color matching popsicles with sprinkles!

 For these popsicles, my children used cotton balls instead of usual paintbrushes to paint the craft sticks!

 Then I helped them label each craft stick with the corresponding color name.

 Please note that these are the same popsicles that we used for our number matching popsicles – we just focused on colors for this side of the popsicle!